seanbradley/Canteen/src/README.rst

 2) Inside of the Canteen directory, you'll find the *src/app.yaml* file.
 Edit the application name and version in the *app.yaml* file.
 Presently, it's set as application: seanbradley-2 and version: 3  ...but you need to change name in the text editor of your choice so that it is the same as the name you selected inside of GAE's web-based admnistrative dashboard.
 Change the version number to 1.

-5) Open up GAE's Launcher, click [File] --> [Add Existing Application] --> find the "Canteen\src" directory on your harddrive --> then, in the Launcher, click [Start].
+5) Open up GAE's Launcher, click [File] --> [Add Existing Application] --> find the "Canteen/src" directory on your harddrive --> then, in the Launcher, click [Start].
 Make any desired changes, test them out in your browser, and then, inside the Launcher, clik [Deploy].

 You'll be in the trenches and behind the wire before you know it. :)

-NOTE: You may also have to adjust URLs in the *src\templates\admin_dashboards_layout.html* template.
+NOTE: You may also have to adjust URLs in the *src/templates/admin_dashboards_layout.html* template.

 ************************************